2 min read

 What is UV Radiation?

-Ultraviolet (UV) radiation is the emission of energy that is produced by the sun, tanning beds, and other artificial sources.
+Ultraviolet (UV) radiation is the emission of energy produced by the sun, tanning beds, and other artificial sources.
 There are three types of UV rays: UVA, UVB, and UVC.

 • Ultraviolet A (UVA) rays can deeply penetrate the skin and play a critical role in early signs of aging and wrinkle formation.

-• Ultraviolet B (UVB) rays cause sunburn and are responsible for causing skin cancers.
+• Ultraviolet B (UVB) rays cause sunburn and are responsible for skin cancers.

 • Ultraviolet C (UVC) is the strongest out of the three types of UV rays but is thankfully blocked by the Earth’s ozone layer.
 UVC rays are only found artificially through specific lamps and lasers.

-Although there are many benefits to being outdoors and taking in the sunshine, there are also many harmful effects if you are exposed for too long or do not take the necessary safety precautions.
+Although there are many benefits of being in the sun, there are also many harmful effects if you are exposed for too long or do not protect yourself.

 Harmful Effects of UV Rays